Joaro92/anime-downloader/README.md

 1. group: Name of the Release Group
 2. name: Exact name of the anime to download, it is recommended that you do the search first manually to confirm the naming used
 3. resolution: Horizontal resolution of the encoded videos, e.g: 1080p
-4. dir: Path to the folder you want this anime to be stored in your PC.
-It will create the folder if it doesn't exists
-5. (optional) season: Set this value to 1 if you want to download exclusively the first season of the show.
+4. (optional) season: Set this value to 1 if you want to download exclusively the first season of the show.
 If you want other seasons, add the necessary words in the name of the anime to filter the search, like "2nd Season"

 ---